Hard Work, Creativity, and Judgment

 For more than 30 years, Susan has advocated for her clients at the trial court level and on appeal.
 She has obtained favorable results in disputes over ownership and valuation of businesses, patents and other intellectual property, and a variety of other subject areas.
 She is admitted to practice in Oregon, Washington, California, and in numerous federal courts, including the Federal Circuit and the U.S. Supreme Court.

-Susan received her law degree from the University of California – Berkeley Law School (Boalt Hall) in 1977, and her undergraduate degree from Portland State University in 1974.
+Susan received her J.D. from the University of California – Berkeley Law School (Boalt Hall) in 1977.
+She received her undergraduate degree from Portland State University in 1974 with a BA in Arts and Letters, and a minor in Economics.
 After earning an Arabic Language Certificate at the Bourguiba Institute of Modern Languages in Tunis, Tunisia, she served as Associate Country Director for the Peace Corps in Yemen.

 Susan Marmaduke has:

 - Received an AV® Preeminent™ rating (“signifying the highest level of professional excellence”) by Martindale-Hubbell National Law Directory’s confidential peer reviews.

 - Been named to The Best Lawyers in America© in the fields of commercial litigation and appellate practice every year since 2009.